HerndonE/Unity-Augmented-Reality-with-Raycast/README.md

 </p>

 ### Description:
-Welcome to my Unity Augmented Reality Demo that identifies inanimate objects using raycasting raycasting!
+Welcome to my Unity Augmented Reality Demo that identifies inanimate objects using raycasting!
 There are four objects set at a fixed position in space.

 ### Instructions: